pnnl/cst/docs/QuickStart.md

 # Quick Start
-This page provides the simplest method of installing CoSim Toolbox (CST) and running an example
+This page provides the simplest method of installing CoSim Toolbox (CST) and running a few examples.
+This effectively tests many of the CST APIs and functionality.
+This set of examples assumes you're running from macOS or Linux or in WSL on Windows.

 ## Download and Install CST
 This install is for just the APIs and none of the persistent services you may want to use.
 (For further details see the [full installation page](./Installation.md) )